Drinking Soft Drinks During Pregnancy – Is It Safe?

 Yes, of course!
 Your cravings during pregnancy for cool drinks can be satiated with healthy alternatives that are additive and caffeine-free, have less sugar and lots of nutrient value.

-Just remember that water is always the best base and helps with some symptoms like constipation, itching belly, feeling tired, headaches etc. You need to drink at least eight glasses of water a day, which makes it a daunting task.
+Just remember that water is always the best base and helps with some symptoms like constipation, itchy belly, feeling tired, headaches, etc. You need to drink at least eight glasses of water a day, which makes it a daunting task (6).
 To satiate the craving for cold drinks with a blend of water in the following healthy recipes.
-A single serving of a fizzy cold drink is okay, though not the safest and best alternative.
+A single serving of a fizzy cold drink is okay, though not the safest or best alternative.
 Here are a few ways to help those erratic urges and cravings.
 Drink a glass of milk, fresh fruit juice, lassi or coconut water instead.
 Exercise and consume these beverages instead.

 1. Buttermilk